shaniphankar/KaggleScribbles/README.md

 # KaggleScribbles
 I hope to post all my kaggle notebooks here.
-I am thinking of doing all the inClass ones from earliest deadlines or Most Teams Enrolled.
+I am thinking of doing the inClass ones with >75 Teams enrolled.